Honey Run Covered Bridge

-Honey Run Covered Bridge was a wooden covered bridge crossing Butte Creek, in Butte County, northern California in the United States.
-It was located on Honey Run Road at Centerville Road, about halfway in between Chico and Paradise, until it was destroyed in the Camp Fire on November 8, 2018.
+The Honey Run Covered Bridge is a wooden covered bridge spanning Butte Creek in Butte County, California, United States.
+Built in 1886 by the American Bridge and Building Company of San Francisco, the bridge was located on Honey Run Road at Centerville Road, midway between Chico and Paradise.

+The bridge was a rare example of a three-span Pratt truss covered bridge and was added to the National Register of Historic Places on June 23, 1988.
+It was the last of its kind in the United States until it was destroyed in the Camp Fire on November 8, 2018.

+Efforts to restore the bridge have been led by the Honey Run Covered Bridge Association (HRCBA), with plans for reconstruction beginning in 2022.
+The rebuilding of the bridge was completed in early 2025, with a grand opening ceremony on June 1, 2025.

 History

-Built in 1886 and accepted as completed by the Butte County Board of Supervisors on January 3, 1887, the Honey Run Bridge (originally Carr Hill Bridge) was constructed by the American Bridge and Building Company of San Francisco.
+Built in 1886 and accepted as completed by the Butte County Board of Supervisors on January 3, 1887, the Honey Run Bridge (originally known as Carr Hill Bridge) was constructed by the American Bridge and Building Company of San Francisco.
 George Miller was appointed Superintendent of Construction by Butte County to oversee the project.

-The three-span wooden bridge was originally built uncovered, as evidenced by the timber trusses of the two original, remaining spans covered with sheet metal on three sides.
-The cover was added in 1901.
+The three-span wooden bridge was initially built uncovered.
+This is evident from the timber trusses of the two original remaining spans, which were later covered with sheet metal on three sides.
+The bridge was fully covered in 1901 to protect its structure.

 Crossing Butte Creek, the Honey Run Bridge was the only surviving example of a three-span timber Pratt-type covered bridge in the United States.
-It was listed on the National Register of Historic Places in 1988.
+Its historical significance earned it a place on the National Register of Historic Places in 1988.

-The bridge was open to vehicular traffic until a truck crashed into the eastern span and damaged it in 1965, thus making the bridge virtually impassable.
-A new steel bridge was built upstream for vehicular traffic.
+The bridge remained open to vehicular traffic until 1965, when a truck crashed into the eastern span, causing significant damage that rendered it virtually impassable.
+A new steel bridge was subsequently built upstream to accommodate vehicles.

-The covered bridge was then used as a pedestrian footbridge, protected within Honey Run Covered Bridge County Park.
-Local residents raised funds and rebuilt the eastern span from the ruins, and the bridge re-opened in 1972.
+After the accident, the Honey Run Bridge was converted into a pedestrian footbridge and preserved within Honey Run Covered Bridge County Park.
+Local residents raised funds to rebuild the eastern span from its ruins, and the bridge re-opened in 1972.

-It was destroyed by the Camp Fire on November 8, 2018.
-There is a possibility that Historic American Engineering Record documentation of the bridge could be used in its reconstruction.
+The bridge was destroyed by the Camp Fire on November 8, 2018.
+Plans for restoring the bridge were immediately undertaken by local residents and the HRCBA.
+In 2020, the HRCBA assumed full ownership of the bridge and the right-of-way over Butte Creek.
+On July 1, 2025, the bridge was officially reopened to the public, along with the rest of the county park and a new caretaker cottage.

+The restored bridge retains its original construction and appearance with the exception of safety upgrades.
+The Historic American Engineering Record (HAER) also retains documentation of the bridge's original construction.